oddluck/limnoria-plugins/Jeopardy/README.md

 `--timeout <# of seconds to answer>` - set the time to answer the question, 0 to disable timeout

 `--hint <# of hints>` - specify number of hints, 0 to disable them

+`--no-hints` - set showHints and showBlank to False

 `--random` - select a category at random